IruneAI/ChatGPT-Prompt-Engineering-for-Developers/README.md

 # ChatGPT-Prompt-Engineering-for-Developers
 ChatGPT Prompt Engineering for Developers DeepLearning.AI materials.
-I made it just for fun and sharing here the NBs to play around.
+I made it just for fun and sharing here some NBs to play around.

 **Principles:**